As part of a larger network of Councils for Voluntary Services across England, our core roles and responsibilities are:

 We are always keen to hear from organisations.
 As political landscapes, area demographics and the needs of our communities change it is important we have regular dialogue with the voluntary sector to ensure we are discussing those issues that matter to you and your beneficiaries.
 If there is an issue you would like to discuss visit our contact page.

-Examples of some of the meetings we attend include:
+Examples of some of the meetings we are represented at include:

 To find out more or advertise your opportunities contact your local CVS here.